deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> This table lists the hyperparameters used for synthetic data generation with diffusion models and curriculum learning.
+> This table lists the hyperparameters and their corresponding values used in the synthetic data generation and model training processes for ImageNet-LT and iWildCam datasets.

 </details>